lbidulka/auto-UPDRS/README.md

 ## MVP-3D Transfer to TUG data:
 - create_PD_2d_dataset.py uses AlphaPose to get the 2D backbone poses on the UPDRS video data and/or filters the 2D poses to create the MVP-3D lifter dataset
-    - data/body/body_dataset.py contains the code for filtering the 2D poses (filter_alphapose_results() and filter_ap_detections())
+    - 'data/body/body_dataset.py' contains the code for filtering the 2D poses (filter_alphapose_results() and filter_ap_detections())
-    - utils/alphapose_filtering.py contains the pixel-space filter definitions
+    - 'utils/alphapose_filtering.py' contains the pixel-space filter definitions
 - train_PD_bodylifter.py trains MVP-3D on the desired UPDRS task (Oval or TUG)

 ## UncertNet Correction Network:

-- uncertnet_experiments.py contains high level control for training and evaluating UncertNet
+- 'uncertnet_experiments.py' contains high level control for training and evaluating UncertNet
-- uncertnet/uncertnet.py defines the UncerNet and its training
+- 'uncertnet/uncertnet.py' defines the UncerNet and its training
-- uncertnet/dataset.py helps load and handle data for the UncertNet
+- 'uncertnet/dataset.py' helps load and handle data for the UncertNet

-# auto_UPDRS
-3D body and handpose keypoint extraction from videos of subjects performing UPDRS tasks & post-processing to evaluate their motion features and give UPDRS scores.

-## Uncertnet Project (Bootstrapping 3D pose estimation with multi view data)
----
-We can improve unsupervised 3D pose estimation since it uses multi-view data for training.
-We train an "uncertnet" network to predict the prediction error (to the triangulated pseudo-GT) of the 3D pose estimator, given predicted 3D kpts and the view_id.
-The uncertnet outputs are then used to do a weighted combo of the multi-view predictions for a given frame.
-- 'uncertnet_experiments.py' contains high level control of the experiments
-- 'uncertnet/' contains the model wrapper, network, and dataset handling code for the experiments
 - 'data/body/h36m/uncertnet' contains the numpy data files for training and testing

+# (NOT COURSE PROJECT FROM HERE ON) auto_UPDRS
+3D body extraction from videos of subjects performing UPDRS tasks & post-processing to evaluate their motion features and give UPDRS scores (in the future).

 ## 3D Body Pose Prediction
 ---